 FPGA Stuff

 My first experience with programmable devices was the PAL22V10.
 It made a good address decoder and could do simple logic.
 Later, I used CPLDs as peripherals to do all the fast real time stuff CPU's were not capable of, like fast counting and timing, and state machine based processing.
-A few years ago I got into FPGAs with the Xilinx Spartan 3E and 3A parts.
+Some years ago I got into FPGAs with the Xilinx Spartan 3E and 3A parts.
 It changed my world when I realized that I could create complete self-contained systems with a built-in CPUs, communications, signal processing, and fast control capability.

-Once nice thing about FPGAs as compared with CPU firmware - When marketing asks for some new feature after you are well into a project, you don't have to worry about the new function slowing down the code you already wrote.
+A great benefit of FPGAs as compared with CPU firmware - When marketing asks for some new feature after you are well into a project, you don't have to worry about the new function slowing down the code you already wrote.
 It all runs in parallel !

 With parts in the $10 range, and tools that are mostly free, it's easy to try FPGAs and find out their power and flexbility for yourself.